home-assistant/home-assistant.io/source/_integrations/roku.markdown

 ## Play on Roku

-The `media_player.play_media` service may be used to send media URLs (primarily videos) for direct playback on your device.
+The `media_player.play_media` action may be used to send media URLs (primarily videos) for direct playback on your device.

 This feature previously made use of the built-in PlayOnRoku application that was available before Roku OS 11.5.
-Since Home Assistant v2024.10.3, you can set a third-party application that supports the PlayOnRoku API via the `Play Media Roku Application ID` option.
+You can also configure a third-party application that supports the PlayOnRoku API via the `Play Media Roku Application ID` option.

 The following third-party applications have been tested with this integration: